supercharge/docs/request-lifecycle.md

 ## Request vs. Application Lifecycle
-This documentation's navigation has a page for the request lifecycle and an application lifecycle.
+This documentation’s navigation has a page for the request lifecycle and an application lifecycle.
 The difference between both lifecycles is that the request lifecycle describes how an HTTP request is handled within a running application.
 The application lifecycle describes the start and shutdown of your application.

 You can intercept the application shutdown at three extension points.
 Find more details in the [application lifecycle docs](/docs/{{version}}/app-lifecycle).